 such as expanding sensor coverage by scanning processes,

 thus magnifying the sensor’s abilities and range by having direct control over the sensor platform’s position and modes of movement.

-sensor data processing,
+local on-board sensor data processing,

 as well as the local control of the sensor platform positional control by using one or more embedded computers,